nhaga/QuantLib-Python-Docs/docs/dates.rst

     ql.Calendar.holidayList(ql.TARGET(), ql.Date(1,12,2019), ql.Date(31,12,2019))

-**Weekday correction**

-Correcting a date to a working day is a necessary task, and the following working day conversion modes are supported in QuantLib:

-- **Following** : The date is corrected to the first working day that follows.
-- **ModifiedFollowing** : The date is corrected to the first working day after that, unless this working day is in the next month; if the modified working day is in the next month, the date is corrected to the last working day that appears before, to ensure the original The date and the revised date are in the same month.
-- **Preceding** : Correct the date to the last business day that Preceding before.
-- **ModifiedPreceding** : modify the date to the last working day that appeared before, unless the working sunrise is now the previous month; if the modified working sunrise is now the previous month, the date is modified to the first working day after that The original date and the revised date are guaranteed to be in the same month.
-- **Unadjusted** : No adjustment.

 Calendar object uses the following two functions to modify the date:

 - **adjust(d, convention)** : Date, modify d according to the convention conversion mode.